siemens/fluffi/CONTRIBUTING.md

 ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Author(s): Abian Blome, Junes Najah, Thomas Riedmaier -->
+Author(s): Abian Blome, Thomas Riedmaier, Junes Najah -->

 # Contributing to FLUFFI